learn-co-curriculum/js-jquery-dom-reading/README.md

 // returns the URL of the document object
 ```

-Below the document, are all the nodes representing the HTML or ZML elements on the page.
+Below the document, are all the nodes representing the HTML or XML elements on the page.

 ## Altering The DOM